couchbase/query/docs/n1ql-select.md

 ![](diagram/variable.png)

+#### ARRAY and FIRST

+Collection transforms (ARRAY and FIRST) allow you to map and filter the elements of a collection.
+ARRAY evaluates to an array of the operand expression, while FIRST evaluates to a single element based on the operand expression.

 _collection-xform:_

-Collection transforms allow you to map and filter the elements of a collection.

 ![](diagram/collection-xform.png)